 The USA’s visa system is very complicated and strict, even when compared with the process in other countries, so following the unique demands can be challenging for any business.
 It can take time to fully understand the rules and procedures, so failing to prepare properly can result in expensive delays and disruption, or even rejection of your applications.

-At New Horizons, our global expansion team offers extensive USA work visa support, immigration advice, and tailored outsourcing.
+At Horizons, our global expansion team offers extensive USA work visa support, immigration advice, and tailored outsourcing.
 Our services can give your organization and your employees everything they need to rapidly and compliantly start trading in the USA effectively.

 Standard requirements for US work visas